Explore Daintree Rainforest: Walks, Wildlife & Lodges

 Croc burger | Photo: Travel In Culture

 The Wet Tropics are home to more than 4,000 species of plant life.
-Mosses, lichens, basket ferns and orchids together with strangler fig trees and Kauri Pine are some of the unique species.
+Some unique species include mosses, lichens, basket ferns, orchids, strangler fig trees, and Kauri Pine.

-In the rainforest you indeed can come across the most peculiar rainforest plants.
-If you touch a Stinging Tree, it is no good.
-It has large heart-shaped leaves with poisonous hairs which will affect the skin.
-It is extremely painful and may require medical attention.
-A possible way to relieve some of the pain if you are affected should be to apply adhesive tape to the area and then tear if off (with the poisonous hairs) – or to apply boiled cabbage water to the area!
+In the rainforest, you can encounter some peculiar plants.
+If you touch a Stinging Tree, beware — it has large heart-shaped leaves covered with poisonous hairs that cause intense pain and may require medical attention.
+A common remedy is to apply adhesive tape to the affected area and then peel it off to remove the hairs, or to soothe the skin with boiled cabbage water.

-Being 135 million years old, Daintree Rainforest is the oldest rainforest in the world (once dinosaurs roamed Daintree)!
-Next in line is the Amazon Rainforest which is only 10 million years old – which is really no age in comparison!
-Unlike other rainforests Daintree has a dry season from June to October which makes is the most pleasant time of the year to visit.
+135 million years old, the Daintree Rainforest is the oldest in the world — dating back to when dinosaurs roamed here!
+The Amazon Rainforest, by comparison, is just 10 million years old.
+Unlike many other rainforests, Daintree experiences a dry season from June to October, making this the most pleasant time of year to visit.

-Daintree Rainforest has the largest range of plant species and animal species on the planet, some endemic to the rainforest.
-In all there are more than 3,000 unique species.
-In particular, it is believed that there are 430 species of birds in Daintree.
-The rainforest is considered the birthplace of song birds, Australian kangaroos and some of the first flowering plants in the world.
-It is really a window back in time to be here and experience the sounds, the species and the beauty of the botanical diversity.
+Daintree Rainforest boasts the most diverse range of plant and animal species on Earth, with many endemic to the region.
+In total, more than 3,000 unique species thrive here, including 430 species of birds.
+It is considered the birthplace of songbirds, Australian kangaroos, and some of the earliest flowering plants in the world.
+Visiting feels like stepping back in time to experience the sounds, wildlife, and stunning botanical diversity firsthand.

-So how can you explore this amazing universe in a couple of days?
+So, how can you explore this incredible environment in just a few days?

 You feel very protected under the rainforest canopy | Photo: Travel In Culture

-Take the boardwalk through lush lowland rainforest.
+(grade: easy, 650 metres) Take the boardwalk through the lush lowland rainforest.
 The boardwalk passes creeks and swampy areas.
-With a bit of luck you may even be able to spot the Bennett’s tree kangaroo or a cassowary.
+With a bit of luck, you may even be able to spot the Bennett’s tree kangaroo or a cassowary.
 The world’s tallest cycad can also be seen here (20 metres high).
-The name Jindalba is the original Kuku Yalanji people’s name for the area (‘Foot of the Mountain’).
+Jindalba is the original Kuku Yalanji people’s name for the area (‘Foot of the Mountain’).
 Access from Daintree Discovery Centre – the end of Tulip Oak Road in Cow Bay.

 The rainforest is full of odd little creeks and swamps | Photo: Travel In Culture

-For more trails, see the Daintree Discovery Guide and check as well park alerts and other details.
-The best time to visit the rainforest is in May – September where it is not as hot and humid as in summer.
+For more trails, see the Daintree Discovery Guide.
+The best time to visit the rainforest is from May to September when it is less hot and humid than in summer.

-You may also experience the Skyrail Rainforest Cableway from Cairns which gives you a unique tour gliding over another rainforest canopy (at Kuranda) before descending to the forest floor at the Red Peak and Barron Falls Stations just before Kuranda.
-It is a different rainforest experience from what Daintree offers.
-From here you can take the ranger-guided boardwalk tours in the tropical landscape and view Barron Gorge with its impressive Barron Falls.
+You can also experience the Skyrail Rainforest Cableway from Cairns, which offers a unique tour gliding over the rainforest canopy at Kuranda before descending to the forest floor at Red Peak and Barron Falls stations just before Kuranda.
+This provides a different rainforest experience from the Daintree.
+Along the way, you can join ranger-guided boardwalk tours through the tropical landscape and enjoy views of Barron Gorge and the impressive Barron Falls.

-Yet another experience is the Mossman Gorge located in the southern part of Daintree Rainforest – and at a short distance from Port Douglas.
-Here you will also get an absolutely unique rainforest experience where you will gain insight into the culture of Australia’s aboriginal people and their harmony with nature!
-You may join a guided ‘Dreamtime Walk tour’ where you will learn about the plants used by the Kuku Yalanji indigenous people.
+Another great experience is Mossman Gorge, located in the southern part of the Daintree Rainforest and just a short distance from Port Douglas.
+Here, you will enjoy a unique rainforest experience while gaining insight into the culture of Australia’s Aboriginal people and their deep harmony with nature.
+You can join a guided ‘Dreamtime Walk’ tour to learn about the plants used by the Kuku Yalanji indigenous people.

 Exploring Daintree Rainforest: